 The Opportunity Ahead

-Companies that address these problems, and build dynamic, effective feedback loops wildly outperform companies that don't.
+Companies that address these problems and build dynamic, effective feedback loops wildly outperform companies that don't.

-Dialing in your feedback loop means you:
+Dialling in your feedback loop means you:

 Identify and solve customer pain points faster.